Treaty of Canandaigua: Background of the treaty

-In June of 1794, the Haudenosaunee Confederacy proposed a conference at Buffalo Creek, in which the Haudenosaunee Confederacy rejected the Fort Harmar and Fort Stanwix treaties, resulting in the United States ceding land to the Seneca Nation.
+In June 1794, the Haudenosaunee Confederacy proposed a conference at Buffalo Creek.
+At the conference, the confederacy rejected the Fort Harmar and Fort Stanwix treaties.
+As a result, the United States ceded land to the Seneca Nation.
 Afraid that the Haudenosaunee Confederacy would join the opposition at the western frontier, the United States held the first conference for the Treaty of Canandaigua in September 1794.

 The official conference for the Treaty of Canandaigua began on October 18, 1794, with more than 1,500 members of the Haudenosaunee Confederacy present.
-Deliberations were tense at first because of discrepancies of culture beliefs on treaties.
-According to scholar Granville Ganter, “unlike their Anglo counterparts, the Haudenosaunee saw treaty agreements as requiring constant renewal and upkeep.
+Deliberations were tense at first because of discrepancies of cultural beliefs on treaties.
+According to scholar Granville Ganter, “Unlike their Anglo counterparts, the Haudenosaunee saw treaty agreements as requiring constant renewal and upkeep.
 The term they used was ‘brightening the chain of friendship’”.
 Seneca leader Red Jacket played an integral role in helping Pickering overcome some of these ideological differences throughout the deliberations.
-He “reminded Pickering that making peace requires declarations that mean one thing – peace – and mixing in language of blame or criticism simply fouls the process”.
+He “reminded Pickering that making peace requires declarations that mean one thing—peace—and mixing in language of blame or criticism simply fouls the process”.

 Another ideological difference between the United States and the Haudenosaunee Confederacy during deliberations was the role of women.
 No United States settler women were included in the dialogue; however, Haudenosaunee women, in keeping with their significant role in tribal governance, were included.
 Historian Joan M. Jensen states that Seneca women “spoke during the negotiations of the Treaty of 1794 with the United States government”.

 The conference ended on November 11, 1794, when fifty-nine war chiefs and sachems signed the treaty, and the text of the Canandaigua treaty, which comprised seven articles, was submitted to the U.S. Senate on January 2, 1795, carrying the title: "The Six Nations, and Oneida, Tuscarora, and Stockbridge Tribes'”.

 Terms of the treaty

-The treaty established peace and friendship between the United States of America and the Six Nations, and affirmed Haudenosaunee land rights in the state of New York, and the boundaries established by the Phelps and Gorham Purchase of 1788.
+The treaty established peace and friendship between the United States of America and the Six Nations and affirmed Haudenosaunee land rights in the state of New York, and the boundaries established by the Phelps and Gorham Purchase of 1788.

 Article One of the treaty promises “perpetual peace and friendship” between America and the Haudenosaunee Confederacy.
 Article Two acknowledges lands belonging to the Oneida, Onondoga, and Cayuga, and gives them the legal right to sell the land if they so wish and Article Three legally defines the perimeter of Seneca territories.
 Article Four maintains that America must not “claim or disturb” any lands belonging to the Haudenosaunee Confederacy.
 Article Five legally acknowledges that the road from “Fort Schlosser to Lake Erie, as far south as Buffalo Creek” belongs to the Seneca Nation.
-Article Six promises $4500 each year to the Haudenosaunee Confederacy from America.
-Article Seven states that if the “perpetual peace and friendship” between the Haudenosaunee Confederacy and America were to be disturbed in any way, that the conflict would be resolved peacefully by a third party.
+Article Six promises $4,500 each year to the Haudenosaunee Confederacy from America.
+Article Seven states that if the “perpetual peace and friendship” between the Haudenosaunee Confederacy and America were disturbed in any way, the conflict would be resolved peacefully by a third party.